CSpanias/cspanias.github.io/_posts/2024-01-16-HTB - Monitored.md

 ```

-We can try using those (`svc:XjH7VCehowpR1xZB`) to log into the Nagios one of the two login portal we have discovered.
+We can try using those (`svc:XjH7VCehowpR1xZB`) to log into one of the two Nagios login portals we have discovered so far.
 It seems that they do not work at `https://nagios.monitored.htb/nagiosxi/login.php?redirect=/nagiosxi/index.php%3f&noauth=1`, but they do work at `https://nagios.monitored.htb/nagios` !

 ![](nagios_login.png)

-After searching around for a while we can't find much, other than the software's version: `4.4.13`.
+After searching around for a while we can't find much, with the exception of the software's version: `4.4.13`.
 Now that we have the version, we can search for any associated vulnerabilities.
-There is [CVE-2019-15949](https://nvd.nist.gov/vuln/detail/CVE-2019-15949) which has a metasploit module, but it does seem to work.
-There is an interesting [post](https://outpost24.com/blog/nagios-xi-vulnerabilities/) from Outpost24 which lists a number of Nagios XI vulnerabilities related to privilege escalation.
+There is [CVE-2019-15949](https://nvd.nist.gov/vuln/detail/CVE-2019-15949) which has a metasploit module, but it does not seem to work.
+There is also an interesting [post](https://outpost24.com/blog/nagios-xi-vulnerabilities/) from Outpost24 which lists a number of Nagios XI vulnerabilities related to privilege escalation.

-Since, we don't have many avenues to go explore for now, let's also dir-bust the `/nagiosxi` directory.
+Since, we don't have many avenues to go further for now, let's also dir-bust the `/nagiosxi` directory:

 ```bash
 $ ffuf -u https://nagios.monitored.htb/nagiosxi/FUZZ -w /usr/share/wordlists/seclists/Discovery/Web-Content/directory-list-2.3-small.txt  -recursion